 Involve your employer

 Throughout the planning phase, you should always include your employer.
 Because you might have to agree on travelling, the time taken for the course itself, the exam dates and possible accommodation costs during the further training period you should be in close collaboration with your manager, while at the same time keeping one eye on your own workload.
 Moreover, it will help you to think about what kind of a learner you are.
-Do you get greater benefit from E-learning courses, or are courses with physical attendance more suitable for you?

-Tip:draw up a detailed timetable for long-term further training courses which also take into account your family and professional obligations.
+Tip:Draw up a detailed timetable for long-term further training courses which also take into account your family and professional obligations.
 That will enable you to make a better assessment of whether you have enough time to devote to the course over a long period.

 Costs and funding